Juliette Kando is the author of the best-selling book on facial exercises entitled Natural Facelift, published by Thorsons, HarperCollins.

 The wrinkles of an aging face are a true map of a person’s life history and attitude.
 The bottom line is: don’t leave your baggage on your face.
 If your face reflects all the misery you have encountered during your life, it is not going to be very attractive.
 To reverse aging in the face you have a choice.

-You can look miserable or you can start doing facial exercises to control your facial movements towards a happier and more positive facial behaviour.
+You can look miserable or you can start doing facial exercises to control your facial movements towards a happier and more positive facial behavior.
 The beauty is, it works both ways.
 When you exercise your face, you feel happier and more positive in the bargain, so go for it, give it a try to see and feel the results.

 5. A Hanging Jaw-Line